jlettvin/Ellipsis/README.md

 and submits the TeX language fragment to MathJAX for conversion to an image of the equation which is displayed in a scientific paper typical form.

+### References
+To refer to the equation in a text portion of the paper use:<br/>
+`` `equation.euler` ``

+Note that forward and backward references work without special effort.

+### Reminders
+To remind yourself of a paper preparation task, or literally any reminder you may wish to make, a pink colored sticky-note feature is available when you use a question mark followed by text within the backtick unit:<br/>
+`` `section?Remember to refer to that article about continental drift.` ``

+### Inline documentation
+To get further documentation about the equation service a blue colored sticky-note feature can be shown temporarily directly within the displayed output.
+This sticky note formats the comments at the head of the service source file to enable authors to have the relevant documentation at their fingertips without searching or trying to remember where it is.
+Just use:<br/>
+`` `equation?` ``

+### Default service parameters
+If a service unit has default values associated with its use, these may be displayed inline within the text, much like reminders and documentation, by using:<br/>
+`` `equation` ``

 Development
 -----------